stevepepple/data-canvas-neighborhoods/DATA.md

 # Urban Heartbeat Data & Process

 Sense Your City built 14 environmental sensor nodes in 7 cities.
 Each sensor captures data about air quality, dust, light, sound, temperature, and humidity.
+One goal of our project was how to explore real-time data collection in a way that makes the process more transparent and intuitive to all citizens.
+To achieve this goal, we decided to explore different types of environmental data in different mediums, including light, sound, and visual design.

 Our team built a application that calls the Sense Your City API for each sensor in each city.
 In the Urban Heartbeat application, the sensor data is refreshed every 10 seconds.